 The Christmas fair at the Royal Court Stables

 Unlike the other Stockholm Christmas markets, the fair at the Royal Court Stables takes place for only a few days, usually at the end of November (click here for the current dates).

 It is a great place to buy Christmas presents for your loved ones, as well as to eat traditional Swedish delicacies.

 Sweden’s largest Christmas fair is at Sörmland’s Taxinge Castle, about an hour away from Stockholm.
 If you plan a visit, my top tip is to try and arrive here early.

 You’ll need plenty of time to wander among dozens of stalls filled with Christmas decorations and crafts, warm drinks (glogg included), as well as seasonal delicacies.

 This Christmas market usually opens a bit earlier than the others, around mid-November.

 The Christmas market at Drottningholm Castle

-The palace is open during the fair, so don’t miss the chance to visit its beautifully decorated rooms or join a guided tour.
+The royal palace is also open during the fair, so don’t miss the chance to visit its beautifully decorated rooms or join a guided tour.
 It’s one of the most famous landmarks in Sweden after all.